-Project implementer Association "tabureTE" Gulbene Project name tabureTE: grow and do HERE (TE) Project number 2021.LV/NVOF/MIC/062/08 Project direction "Strengthening the activities of NGOs" "Strengthening NGO advocacy" "Support for NGO civil society activities" The aim of the project To draw the attention of the local population to the current processes, to offer an opportunity to get involved and participate in them; to increase compassion, understanding and solidarity between citizens with different values and beliefs.
-Topicality of the project Distance from Riga, territorial isolation of rural population may contribute to lack of interest in the processes taking place in society, as well as it may limit people's opportunities to use the offer of cultural services or this offer does not sufficiently cover the needs and interests of different population groups (especially young people).
+Project implementer Association "tabureTE" Project name Gulbene tohuroTE: grow and do HERE (TE) Project name Project number tabureTE: grow and do HERE (TE) 2021.LV/NVOF/MIC/062/08 Project direction "Strengthening the activities of NGOs" Floject direction "Strengthening NGO advocacy" "Support for NGO civil society activities" The aim of the project To draw the attention of the local population to the current processes, to The ann of the project offer an opportunity to get involved and participate in them; to increase compassion, understanding and solidarity between citizens with different values and beliefs.
+Topicality of the project Distance from Riga, territorial isolation of rural population may contribute Topicanty of the project to lack of interest in the processes taking place in society, as well as it may limit people's opportunities to use the offer of cultural services or this offer does not sufficiently cover the needs and interests of different population groups (especially young people).
 The lack of such opportunities or supply creates a breeding ground for intergenerational conflicts: older generations do not understand young people, but young people feel limited as to why they leave their home town or give up after leaving school because they do not see potential for growth.
 In this situation, it is important to address and involve people of all ages, but especially young people, emphasizing the importance of each person's participation and contribution to the local community.
 Citizens' organizations have a key role to play: they must be recognizable, active, up- to-date and inspiring.
 They need to work with other organizations and institutions.
-One way is to promote the work of the organization and its representatives; to share inspiring human stories to encourage people to look at things from a different perspective; to promote compassion, empathy, understanding and mutual respect.
-Project target groups Residents of Gulbene region, young people studying in Gulbene or studying in other cities.
+One way is to promote the work of the organization and its representatives; to share inspiring human stories to encourage people to look at things from a different perspective; to promote compassion, empathy, understanding and mutual respect Project target groups Residents of Gulbene region, young people studying in Gulbene or studying in other cities.
 Representatives of other organizations and executive agencies.
 Project activities Development of organisation's identity and promotion in the virtual space to increase understanding of its goals and tasks.
 Cooperation forum "SIN (en) ERGIJA", where the forms of cooperation between the local people, local government, non-governmental organizations and the private sector were discussed and cooperation plans were developed.
-Motivational content has been created for the video series "Bļāviens!", in which various residents of Gulbene region share their experiences of individual boundaries and experiences of gatting out of the comfort zone as individual boundaries and experiences of getting out of the comfort zone, as well as a series of stories - "Why is it cool doing?" about local activists working to improve the quality of life for peers; to improve the environment and volunteers playing an important role in the local community and its development.
-In cooperation with the youth center "Bāze" and the youth council, the views, needs and vision of young people about the ongoing processes, as well as the involvement of young people and opportunities for volunteering have been explored. -
+Motivational content has been created for the video series "Bļāviens!", in which various residents of Gulbene region share their experiences of individual boundaries and experiences of getting out of the comfort zone, as well as a series of stories - "Why is it cool doing?" about local activists working to improve the quality of life for peers; to improve the environment and volunteers playing an important role in the local community and its development.
+In cooperation with the youth center "Baze" and the youth council, the views, needs and vision of young people about the ongoing processes, as well as the involvement of young people and opportunities for volunteering have been explored.